about Valerie Heidt

 A wise man once said, “It’s hard to hit a moving target, Valerie.”

 I was more than okay with that.
 I knew if I stopped running long enough for everything to catch up with me, it was gonna hurt.

 This is the experience I write about in Dysfunction Junction, a disturbing look into the dark secrets of addiction and modern rehab through the eyes of a fallen girl next door.

-In You Can Never Leave, surfer Neal Donnelly has a dark secret he can’t admit to anyone, least of all himself.
+In Hotel California, surfer Neal Donnelly has a dark secret he can’t admit to anyone, least of all himself.

 It drives him to the edge of his sanity at a mysterious hotel where nothing is as it seems and he is brought to his knees.